 “The fact that they are modeled after domestic violence restraining orders gives us good reason to think they will reduce gun violence,” Zeoli added.
 She explained that while ERPOs are not yet widely applied and its thus hard to determine their effectiveness, the example of domestic violence orders suggest that, over time, they will become more common, driving down shooting rates.
 “When domestic violence restraining orders first hit the scene almost 30 years ago, no one knew about them,” she said.
 “But now everyone knows what they are.”

 Connecticut created the first ERPO in 1999 after a workplace shooting.
 Indiana passed a similar law in 2005.
 In 2014, California created gun violence restraining orders after the Isla Vista shooting, in which a young man killed six people, three by gun, and injured 13.
 Before the rampage, the perpetrator’s parents had pleaded with local police to confiscate his weapons.
 But the police had no recourse, because he hadn’t been convicted of a felony or involuntarily committed to psychiatric care.

 Since 2014, 12 more states have passed similar laws.
-Twenty-three other states are now considering similar legislation.
+Several other states are now considering similar legislation.